lhcb/starterkit-lessons/12-add-tupletools.md

     }
     ```

-In the code snippets specified above (available [here](code/12-add-tupletools/ntuple_options_loki.py)), there are several things to notice:

-  - The `and` we used in the interactive session to combine `ISBASIC` and `HASTRACK` has been replaced by the logical symbol `&`, since we're not accessing the LoKi functors directly but loading them through text strings.
-  - The `NINTREE` functor counts the number of particles that pass the specified criteria.
+In the code snippets specified above (available [here](code/12-add-tupletools/ntuple_options_loki.py)), you can see that the `NINTREE` functor counts the number of particles that pass the specified criteria.
 While this is not very useful for ntuple-building (we can always do it offline), it's a very powerful functor to use when building decay selections.

 > ## Getting more practice {.challenge}
 > In the `LoKi::Hybrid::TupleTool`we've used some  functors that have not been described previously.
 Find out what they do in the [doxygen](http://lhcb-release-area.web.cern.ch/LHCb-release-area/DOC/davinci/releases/latest/doxygen/d7/dae/namespace_lo_ki_1_1_cuts.html).